Lemonade-Go/dcp/d2/go/Readme.md

     Constraint - This is not an o(n) solution.
 Its n^2 complexity

-* Split and Two array approach -
+* Split and Two array approach
+    1) Built the left array with all elements of its left from each indexed element
+    2) Built the Right array with all elements of its from right each indexed element (iterate from backwards)
+    3) ResultArray = leftarray[i] * rightarray[i]